martbetz/Custom-Lensfun-LCPs/README.md

 I've also uploaded a short [LCP test video](https://youtu.be/r3FstrYvvno) to YouTube (I've no idea why, but it's there if you want to see it).³

-### Great!
-But where are they? ###

-I'm slowly but surely uploading them to the GitHub repo; you can check them out there or download them directly from this page.

 ---

 ¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free — just be sure to leave me out of the politics! 😉